moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 hyperlinks to the results of my work.
 Please follow them if you have further interest.

+I am requesting a 1.5X merit due to the fact that I have believe I have exceeded the minimum standards for both "Teaching and Learning" and "Professional Achievements and Activities".

+- Teaching and Learning: I have taught 130% more units than has been outlined for the LPSOE track over that past two years and have went above and beyond to innovate the courses I have taught.
+- Professional Achievements and Activities: I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field of work, and presented my work extensively along with carrying enough funding to support numerous students.

 .. _UCD APM 285: https://aadocs.ucdavis.edu/policies/apm/ucd-285.pdf

 Teaching and Learning